MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/chromium-browser-issue-affecting-business-central.md

 | Mobile app for Android | **Impacted** | **Impacted** | **Impacted** |

 > [!NOTE]
-> The issue has been confirmed on supported version of Business Central, but most likely applies to other versions
+> The issue has been confirmed on the supported versions of Business Central, but most likely also applies to other versions.

 ## How to fix the issue for Business Central on-premises